An Asynchronous Two-Speed Kalman Filter for Real-Time UUV Cooperative Navigation Under Acoustic Delays: Simulation Results

-In order to comprehensively evaluate the proposed TSKF algorithm, we have designed a series of comprehensive numerical simulations.
-These tests are specifically aimed at the two biggest operating bottlenecks in the marine environment: maintaining strict real-time and dealing with severe asynchronous delays.
+To comprehensively validate the proposed TSKF algorithm, we deployed a high-fidelity decoupled co-simulation platform targeting the two foremost marine operational bottlenecks: maintaining near real-time execution and seamlessly handling severe asynchronous delays.